gwagner57/oes/README.md

 For simplicity, all of these simulators have a minimalistic user interface.

-The minimal version of an Object Event Simulator is *OES Core 0* with about 220 lines of code in JavaScript, supporting models with (global) model variables and functions, object types, event types, and simple simulation experiments.
+The minimal version of an OES simulator is *OES Core 0* with about 220 lines of code in JavaScript, supporting models with (global) model variables and functions, object types, event types, and simple simulation experiments.

 The simulators OES Core 1-4 incrementally extend OES Core 0 by adding further features: